sfsu-csc667-fall19/lab10-aadityac15/README.md

 - Try running someone else's image

 ## Inspecting docker containers
-- Get into your contaienr with `docker exec -it <id> sh`
+- Get into your contaienr with `docker exec -it <id> sh` // it = interactive :gives terminal inside the docker.
 - You can now navigate and run commands from inside the container
 - To get out, `exit`
 - To view running logs `docker logs <id>`

 ## Docker Swarm
-- Enter swarm mode with `docker swarm init`
+- Enter swarm mode with `docker swarm init` // Make it a swarm manager.
 - Try to join a swarm with `docker swarm join --token xxx`
 - Deploy stack with `docker stack deploy -c docker-compose.yml swarm-of-hellos`
 - View status with `docker service ls`